sasi86/JavaThreadSamples/README.md

 We also need a new object that acts as a bridge between threads.

 @FuntionlaInterface
-public interfce Callable<V>{
+public interfce Callable V{

  v call() throws Exception;

 }

-The Executorinterface does not handle callables.The ExecutorServiceinterface has a submit() method
+The Executor interface does not handle callables.The ExecutorServiceinterface has a submit() method

+# How does Future Object work?

+# Behavior of Future.get()

+// In the main thread

+Callable task= () -> buildPatientReport();

+Future future = executor.submit(task);

+String result = future.get();

+The Future object is returned by the submit()call in the main thread

+The get()method of the Future object can be called to return the produced String

+The get()call is blocking until the returned String is available

+If an exception has been thrown, then this exception is also thrown by the get() call, wrapped in an ExecutionException

+On can pass a timeout to the get() call, to avoid indefinitely blocking calls